rubak714/Flask_App_CICD/README.md

 * Clone your GitHub repository
 * Read the Jenkinsfile
 * Build the Docker image
-* Run your Flask container automatically
+* Run Flask container automatically

 ---

 ## Done!

-Your CI/CD pipeline is now working locally using Docker and Jenkins.
+The CI/CD pipeline is now working locally using Docker and Jenkins.

 ---

-You should see:
+User should see:
 > "Hello from Flask + Jenkins Pipeline!"

 ---

 ## 8. Reboot Recovery Quick Commands

-When starting your system next time (after reboot), run the following to restore both apps:
+When starting user's system next time (after reboot), run the following to restore both apps:

 ```bash
 # Start Docker daemon (if needed)